-How to Price Your Art
+How to Price Individual Works of Art:

-Making Fine Line Price Distinctions
+Making Distinctions Between

 And now for a few hypotheticals:

-Raising prices for earlier examples of your most desirable art is somewhat similar to pricing antiques and collectibles-- the first edition of a famous book costs more than later editions, early Barbie dolls cost more those produced today and so on.
-The significance of your "first" or "earliest" art only becomes apparent as you advance in your career.
-You have no idea how the public will ultimately respond to different styles of art when you first create or show them or what their legacy might one day be, but as that legacy becomes increasingly clear with the passage of time, price raises for certain types of your art will likely be in order.
+The longer an artist around and the more successful they become, the greater the focus and demand often tends to get on their earlier work.
+If you find yourself in this position as you advance in your career, raising prices for earlier examples of your most desirable art becomes somewhat similar to pricing antiques or collectibles-- the first edition of a famous book costs more than later editions, early Barbie dolls cost more those produced today, and so on.
+The significance and desirability of your "first" or "earliest" art becomes increasingly apparent the longer you're around.
+You have no idea how the public will ultimately respond to different styles of art when you first create or show them or what their legacy might one day be, but as your legacy becomes more and more clear with the passage of time, price raises for certain types of your art will likely be in order.

 Is a gallery offering you a show?
 Does someone want to rep your art?
 Entering into a business relationship?
 Signing a contract?
 If you answered yes to any of those questions, read Common Artist Legal Problems and How to Avoid Them.

 - How to Buy Art on Instagram and Facebook